grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 Here, our problem forms a matroid.

-$I$ is generate the set of decisions we could make, so let's let $I$ be the set of all answers (i.e., the combinations of challenges we could take).
+$I$ is the set of decisions we could make, so let's let $I$ be the set of all answers (i.e., the combinations of challenges we could take).

 If $I$ is the set of all combinations of challenges themselves, then $E$ must be the set of challenges (i.e, $E = \{0, 1, 2, 3, 4, 5, \ldots\}$)